Wal8800/wal8800.github.io/docs/_posts/2023-08-25-running-card-game-browser.markdown

 );
 ```

 We also need to clean up the proxy object after using them, otherwise, we run the risk of memory leak.
 For instance, as we iterate on `obs.last_cards_played`, we create `card` which is a proxy object.
-After using the proxy object to create a javascript representation, we need to clean up by calling `destroy()`.
+After using the proxy object to create a javascript representation, we clean up by calling `destroy()`.

 ```javascript
 for (let card of obs.last_cards_played) {